 Energy Advancement and Innovation Center

-The Energy Advancement and Innovation Center will be co-located at Carmenton with the Pelotonia Research Center.
-The Energy Advancement and Innovation Center will be a space for Ohio State faculty members, students, alumni, ENGIE Buckeye Operations researchers, local entrepreneurs and industry experts to work together on the next generation of smart energy systems, renewable energy and green mobility solutions.
-The total project budget is $49.3 million and now includes four floors.
-The project is a cornerstone of the university’s public-private partnership with Ohio State Energy Partners (OSEP) who has committed $50 million for the project, including $36.7 million toward design and construction costs.
+The Energy Advancement and Innovation Center is co-located at the Carmenton district with the Pelotonia Research Center.
+The Energy Advancement and Innovation Center is a space for Ohio State faculty members, students, alumni, ENGIE Buckeye Operations researchers, local entrepreneurs and industry experts to work together on the next generation of smart energy systems, renewable energy and green mobility solutions.

 Additional Information